audietron171/Unofficial-LG-Theming-Template-UX9-/README.md

 <li>Now, there should be a “build.gradle” file in the list of the other ones with the corresponding name in brackets next to it.</li>
 <li>Open this file and edit the value of “applicationId” to suit the new app.</li>
 <li>Now find the AndroidManifest.xml for this app (either in Android Studio or name/src/main).
 Edit the “package” name to match the name used previously and change the “targetPackage” name to match the name of the app being targeted.</li>
+<li>You can add resources to each of these overlay apps by placing the new resources in a similar format to the original (e.g. "app\individual\common\src\main\res")
 </ol>

 <h4>Changing project name</h4>